 • It’s cost and time effective

 Constantly having to hire, train or replace employees can be both expensive for organisations and time-consuming for those hard-working HR teams.
-If you have employees who are fully-engaged with your business, there’s a better chance you can help them reach their fullest potential and grow within your business – meaning less time, money and resources spent trying to find candidates from outside your company or industry.
+If you have employees who are fully-engaged with your business, there’s a better chance you can help them reach their fullest potential and grow within your business.
+That means less time, money and resources spent trying to find candidates from outside your company or industry.

 • It creates an invaluable knowledge and support network